ben594/align/FAQ.md

 load into the database.
 To examine the current state of the database, use `psql amazon`.

-### Loading the database from CSV files keeps giving me "invalid input syntax"

-If you use Microsoft Excel to create CSV files, you might run into weird errors where `psql:load.sql` keeps complaining about in your CSV files.
-The root cause is that Excel by default saves CSV file in UTF-8 format (and adds an extra pesky linefeed character to every line), while `psql` is expecting basic text.
-See #647 for a fix.

 ### What's the website login/password for user `0` in the default sample database?

 * Email: `icecream@tastes.good`